 Take a short drive to the northern outskirts of Paris.
 And see the beautiful Basilique Saint-Denis.
 The royal abbey, built on the grave of Saint-Denis, was the final resting place of 43 monarchs, 32 queens, and ten royal servants.
 In 1966, the Basilica was elevated to the status of a cathedral.

 Discover the Basilica’s most extensive collection of funeral sculptures—Amble through the building’s interior and exterior to see outstanding Gothic art and architecture.
 Discover how the architect’s emphasis on light as a symbol of divinity was groundbreaking at the time.
 See the Kings of France’s final resting place.
 And the unique collection of 70 sculpted monuments.

 See Related: 2-Day Normandy Tour from Paris

 On this private walking tour in Paris, visit Saint-Chapelle.
 And venture outside of the famed Notre Dame Cathedral.
 Discover the city’s most famous churches and learn about their history.

-Take a stroll down the Seine River to visit the Saint-Jacques Tower, the last surviving component of a 16th-century church demolished during the French Revolution.
+Amble down the Seine River to visit the Saint-Jacques Tower, the last surviving component of a 16th-century church demolished during the French Revolution.
 Visit the Ile de la Cité island to see one of the city’s most recognizable landmarks, the Notre Dame Cathedral.